2021-DEV1-003/TicTacToe/README.md

 Open your browser and type http://"IP Address":8080 to view user interface of the game and follow instructions.

 Here "IP Address" is IP address of the sever where the application is deployed.

+Make sure JDK 8 or higher is installed.

+Make sure Maven 3.6.3 or higher is installed.